petkovich/tolkien-analysis/README.md

-Simple analysis of data colected for MS thesis that compared difference of opinions on new and old Croatian LOTR translations between general population and students who have formal translation education.
+Simple analysis of data collected for MS thesis that compared difference of opinions on new and old Croatian LOTR translations between general population and students who have formal translation education.